Jillig3/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

+Window binding - this has no context so it returns the window implicit binding - Applies to objects with methods. when the function is invoked look to the left of the dot.
+Explicit binding - We explicitly tell the function what the 'this' keyword refers to.
+Uses .call, .apply or .bin New binding - When a function is invoked with a new keyword the this keyword inside that function is bound to the new object being constructed.
+When a function is invoked as a constructor function using the new keyword, this points to the new object that’s create.

 5. Why do we need super() in an extended class?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.